 Prepared by dipping a spiced up potato filling in gram flour batter and deep frying, Bonda serves as one of the perfect Indian dishes for the evening snack time, made in different sweet and spicy variations.

-Though Bonda is believed to have originated in Mysore, it’s still a popular dish among the whole of South India with every state having its own variation.
+Though Bonda is believed to have originated in Mysore, it’s still a Indian street food among the whole of South India with every state having its own variation.

 The spicy filling is made with potatoes (or any other base substitute), ginger, salt, green chillis, coriander powder, saunf (fennel seeds), mustard seeds, turmeric, curry leaves, onions, cumin seeds (jeera), garam masala and lemon juice.